-Getting the right bike lights can be complicated, but good bike lights can save your life.
+Getting the right bike lights can be complicated, but good bike lights keep you safe on the road.
 With all the lights available, how do you pick the best lights?
 Here’s a complete guide to getting the best bike lights at the best price.

-The most important thing for cyclists is to make sure we can be seen by motorists.
-The second most important thing is to make sure we can see where we are going.
-These things are vital for safety, which is why I so strongly believe that bike lights are the best thing you can spend your money on once you start commuting by bike.
+The most important thing for cyclists is to make sure we can be seen by motorists (because, unfortunately, they might kill us if they don’t see us).
+The second most important thing is to make sure we can see where we are going (for obvious reasons).
+Both of these are vital for safety, which is why I so strongly believe that bike lights are the best thing you can spend your money on once you start commuting by bike.
 (I am usually the most brightly-lit cyclist for miles around when I cycle.)
-The question is, how to choose the right lights for your money, with such a vast choice available?
+The question is, how to choose the right bike lights for your money, with such a vast choice available?

 Categories of Bike Lights